ss4328/DS-and-Algos/README.md

 # DS-and-Algos
-A public repository for learning Data structures and Algorithms, and how they're made
+A public repository for learning Data structures and Algorithms, and how they work.

+Here is all the discussed content, updated with every push:

+- Trees